The balcony of the Axarquia

 Description

-However, the most impressive feature is the floral decoration that adorns its streets, making flowers a key element of the local architecture.
-Canillas de Aceituno is part of the "Mudejar Route" and retains a unique charm with its Muslim heritage.
+However, The most impressive thing is the floral decorations that adorn its streets, making flowers key features of the local architecture.

 What to do in Canillas de Aceituno, Málaga